Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 • Applied consistent patterns for hierarchy, typography, spacing, and reusable components

-• Used a dark theme with off-white text to reduce eye strain and keep focus on the conversation
+• Used a dark theme with off-white text designed to lessen eye strain and keep focus on the conversation

 • Ensured accessibility with left-aligned text, 16px minimum font size, high contrast, and generous spacing